Crete travel guide & 25 photos to feed your wanderlust

 Another photo from Elafonissi beach

-Crete enjoys a delightful climate, which is a privilege for people who want to avoid the high season.
-After seeing Crete between the end of October and mid-November, I think that it’s a fantastic option for vacation in October.
+Crete enjoys a delightful climate, a privilege for those who want to avoid the high season.
+After visiting Crete between the end of October and mid-November, I believe it’s a fantastic option for a vacation in October.
 It will definitely have fewer people, and the weather will be good on most days.
 However, remember that October is autumn; therefore, you can expect the sea to be cooler and have some occasional rain.

 The best guided tours in Crete right now